awslabs/autonomous-driving-data-framework/modules/sensor-extraction/ros-to-png/README.md

 - `memory-mib`: how much ram does a container need

 #### Optional
-- `removal-policy`: Elect to retain ECR repositories when deleting stacks
 - `solution-id`: a unique identifier for this deployment (must be used with `solution-description`)
 - `solution-name`: a unique name for this deployment (must be used with `solution-id`)
 - `solution-version`: a unique version for this deployment